Ram Raja Temple: History

 After that incident the king asked the queen to accompany him to Braj-Mathura the land of God Krishna, but the queen wanted to go to Ayodhya.
 The king got annoyed and told the queen to stop praying child form of God Ram and accompany him to Braj.
 But the queen was adamant, after which the king said that "You keep praying to Ram but Ram never appears in front of us, unlike God Krishna who danced with us along with Radha the other day.
 If you are so adamant to go to Ayodhya then go, but return only when you have the child form of Ram with you.
 Only then will I accept your true devotion."

 The queen took a vow that she would go to Ayodhya and return with the child form of Ram or else she would drown herself in Ayodhya's Sarayu river.
 The queen left the palace and started the long journey to Ayodhya on foot to bring God Ram with her to Orchha.
 She didn't tell the King before leaving that she had ordered her servants to start building a temple (Chaturbhuj Temple) when she brings God Ram with her.

 On reaching Ayodhya, the Queen started praying to God Ram close to Laxman Fort near Sarayu river.
 She ate only fruits, then she gave up fruits and ate only leaves, and eventually she gave up all food.
 The Queen fasted and prayed for about a month but God Ram did not appear, so eventually in despair, she jumped into the river at midnight.
 Just then something magical happened and God Ram appeared in child form in the Queen's lap.

 God Ram told the queen that he was happy with her prayers and she could ask for a boon, at which the queen asked God Ram to come with her in child form to Orchha.
 God Ram agreed to go but he put forth three conditions: "I will travel only in Pukh Nakshatra.
 When Pukh Nakshatra will end I will stop and resume only when Pukh Nakshatra sets in again.
 In this manner I will travel from Ayodhya to Orchha on foot along with a group of sages.
 Secondly, once I reach Orchha, I will be the King of Orchha and not your husband.
-Thirdly, (since the child form of Ram would travel in the queen’s lap), the first place you seat me will be my final place of stay and will be famous by the name of Ramraj."
+Thirdly, (since the child form of Ram would travel in the queen’s lap), the first place you seat me will be my final place of stay and will be famous by the name of Ramraja."
 The Queen agreed and started her journey to Orchha with baby Ram in her lap.
 Since the queen travelled only in Pukh Nakshtra it took 8 months and 27 days for the queen to reach Orchha from Ayodhya on foot (between 1574 and 1575).